amethyst/amethyst/book/src/intro.md

 # Amethyst

 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst software development kit.
-Amethyst is chiefly a clean and modern game engine written in [Rust][rs], a safe and fast systems programming language.
-But truly, Amethyst is a whole suite of libraries and tools.
+Amethyst is a clean and modern game engine written in [Rust][rs], a safe and fast systems programming language.
+But more correctly, Amethyst is a whole suite of libraries and tools that collectively make up an engine.

 [rs]: https://www.rust-lang.org/